Bahrain - Country Commercial Guide

 Trade Promotion and Advertising

 Bahrain-based trade shows can provide U.S. firms with an opportunity to increase brand awareness, identify investment opportunities, and locate trade partners, importers and distributors.
 The Bahraini government wants to attract new exhibition and conference participants and expand Bahrain’s role as a regional exposition and conference hub.
-Plans are underway to complete a new exhibition hall near the Bahrain International Circuit in 2022.
+Bahrain opened a new exhibition center (Exhibition World Bahrain) near the Bahrain International Circuit in 2022 that is now Bahrain’s main conference and exhibition facility.

-The Bahrain EDB (www.bahrainedb.com), Bahrain Tourism and Exhibitions Authority (www.beca.bh), Al Hilal Group (www.alhilalgroup.com), and Informa Markets (informamarkets.com) are Bahrain’s principal agencies for organizing local and international trade shows and exhibitions.
+The Bahrain Economic Development Board (EDB) (www.bahrainedb.com), Bahrain Tourism and Exhibitions Authority (www.btea.bh), Al Hilal Group (www.alhilalgroup.com), the Ministry of Tourism, and Informa Markets (informamarkets.com) are Bahrain’s principal agencies for organizing local and international trade shows and exhibitions.
 Leading exhibitions in Bahrain include:

 Pricing